MT-Eurythmia/pvpplus/README.md

 ## TODO

 * Add a privilege for changing PvP state
-* Make the dependence to unified_inventory optional by adding chat commands to change PvP state
 * Add a formspec for managing tournaments, accessible from the inventory
 * Testing